sgallagher/openlmi-storage/doc/smis-block.rst

 LogicalDisks are allocated using ``StorageConfigurationService.CreateOrMofifyElementFromStoragePool()``.
-This allocated LogicalDisk is persistent, i.e. it survives Cura restart.
+This allocated LogicalDisk is persistent, i.e. it survives OpenLMI restart.

 If an admin creates a filesystem on /dev/md0 directly, not using SMI-S, appropriate LogicalDisk automatically appears between the RAIDCompositeExtent and the LocalFilesystem.

-In other words, Cura shows a LogicalDisk for all block devices previously exposed by ``StorageConfigurationService.CreateOrModifyElementFromStoragePool()`` and for all devices with filesystems.
+In other words, OpenLMI shows a LogicalDisk for all block devices previously exposed by ``StorageConfigurationService.CreateOrModifyElementFromStoragePool()`` and for all devices with filesystems.